cymen/tdd-js-node/README.md

 Many developers begin testing JavaScript in the browser with Jasmine.
 With node and jasmine-node, one can run the tests on node instead.
-This is a minimal example of running the tests present in [tdd-js](https://github.com/cymen/tdd-js).
+This is a minimal example of running the tests present in [tdd-js](https://github.com/cymen/tdd-js) under node.

 ### Getting started